Road Rage Tour

-The Road Rage Tour is a concert tour co-headlined by The New Cars and Blondie in the North America in 2006.
+The Road Rage Tour was a concert tour co-headlined by The New Cars and Blondie in the North America in 2006.

 Background

-The Road Rage Tour was The New Cars first tour, the first time an incarnation of The Cars has toured in seventeen years.
+The Road Rage Tour was The New Cars' first tour, the first time an incarnation of The Cars has toured in seventeen years.
 VH-1 Classic sponsored the tour, and commercials were aired frequently on VH-1 and its sister channels to draw attention to the tour.

 The tour featured a unique internet promotion.
 With each online ticket purchase through VH1classic.com or Ticketmaster.com a full album The New Cars and Blondie: Road Rage was offered to free download from eMusic.com.
 The album included five songs performed by The New Cars (four classic songs of The Cars, recorded live and the newly penned studio track "Not Tonight") and five songs performed by Blondie (four previously unreleased live tracks and one new studio cover of Roxy Music hit "More than This").
 Currently eMusic offers a shortened version of the album in a form of 4 track EP.